 c.
 Decentralized.

 This type of architecture is normally referred to as a digital wallet.
-This decentralized approach empowers users to control their own identity information across different platforms without relying on a central authority.
+Specifically, this decentralized approach empowers users to control their own identity information across different platforms without relying on a central authority.
 Further, these systems often use blockchain technology for secure, peer-to-peer interactions.
 Currently, these types of systems are not in wide use due to several challenges such as interoperability, regulatory, and privacy concerns.

-2. Corporate Legal Entity Systems.
+2. Types of Corporate Legal Entity Systems.

 Top Legal Entity Systems